DemoOrganization20251/TestingMyRepo/README.md

 Magnus is a comprehensive onchain security orchestration platform developed by Immunefi.
 It provides protocols with the tools needed to consolidate and automate their security operations, combining multiple layers of defense into a single interface.
 Built with scalability and adaptability in mind, Magnus is engineered to meet the evolving security needs of decentralized systems.

 Overview
-In the rapidly shifting landscape of Web3, maintaining proactive and responsive security infrastructure is essential.
-Magnus bridges the gap between manual SecOps and the demand for rea are exploited, automate incident response procedures, and maintain visibility across all deployed smart contracts.
-It is designed to act not just as a monitoring system, but as a decision-making engine that integrates with both human and machine agents.

 Key Capabilities
 Security Orchestration: Centralize your security tools, data, and workflows into one coordinated system.